al3xkras/chess-com-bot-selenium/README.md

 ## chess-com-bot

-Fast, single-file Chess.com bot based on the Selenium automation suite and the Stockfish chess engine.
+A Chess.com bot built using the Stockfish chess engine and Selenium grid.

-The bot can optionally imitate realistic move delays, based on the Stockfish evaluation time.
+Engine's ELO rating and realistic move delays based on Stockfish evaluation time can be set in command line arguments.

-This behavior can be enabled via the Command-Line Interface (CLI) or docker-compose.
-Chess-com-bot is currently supported on Windows and Docker-Selenium environments.
+Supported on any platform that can run Docker/Docker-Selenium and on Windows.

 ### Setup (docker-selenium):

 1. Install Docker.
+Start the Docker daemon.
-2. Run `docker/docker_build.bat` / `docker/docker_build.sh`.
+2. Run the Docker build: `docker/docker_build.bat` / `docker/docker_build.sh`.
-3. Run `docker_main.bat` / `docker_main.sh`.
+3. Run Docker compose: `docker_main.bat` / `docker_main.sh`.
 4. Wait for the containers to load (avg.
 5s; excluding docker pull & docker build)
 5. To access the NoVNC interface, open http://localhost:7900/.
 6. Command line arguments can be modified in `docker/docker-compose.yml`.
 Requires rebuilding the main Docker container (`docker/build.bat`).